 7. The Smashing Method (The Heartbreak Test)

 It goes without saying, but please don't smash your jewelry.
-We include this only to explain why fakes are so cheap: they are usually white howlite dyed blue only on the very surface.
-If you ever accidentally shatter a stone and see a stark white center, you'll know it was a factory fake.
-Authentic turquoise maintains the same internal structure and consistency throughout.
+We include this only to explain why some fakes are so cheap: white howlite or other porous stones can be dyed blue near the surface.
+If a damaged stone reveals a stark white center, that is a strong sign it was not solid turquoise throughout.

 8. Professional Lab Certification

-When dealing with high-value heirloom pieces, the ultimate peace of mind comes from a certified gemological testing agency.
-Professionals use advanced equipment like Infrared Spectrometers and XRF Fluorescence Spectrometers to scientifically verify the stone's elemental composition.
+When dealing with high-value heirloom pieces, the most reliable confirmation comes from a certified gemological testing agency.
+Professionals use advanced equipment like Infrared Spectrometers and XRF Fluorescence Spectrometers to evaluate the stone's elemental composition.

-The Bottom Line on Testing: While having these 8 methods in your back pocket is empowering, we strongly advise sticking to the visual, tactile, and water-based checks.
-There is absolutely no need to risk ruining a beautiful piece of jewelry with fire or force just to prove its authenticity.
-Trust your senses: nature's heavy, cold, and imperfect signature is incredibly hard to fake.
+The Bottom Line on Testing: While having these 8 methods in your back pocket is empowering, we strongly advise sticking to visual, tactile, and low-risk checks.
+There is no need to damage a beautiful piece of jewelry with fire or force just to prove its authenticity.
+Trust patterns, not one trick: natural matrix, weight, surface feel, seller transparency, and realistic pricing should all point in the same direction.

 | Feature | Authentic Tibetan Turquoise | Fake or Dyed Imitation |